How to sext and where to start?

 We’re going to avoid the term ‘mega-cock’ for the rest of eternity, and this post should leave you feeling excited and well prepared to partake in tantalising, teasing, and oh so sexy examples of the filth you can create from the English language.
 This post will specifically look at sexting.
 I personally love sexting; mainly because I don’t physically say the filth that I send from my phone.
 Writing and speaking are two very different forms of communications; if you’ve been trying to get your partner to do something but haven’t plucked up the courage to ask for it: enter sexting.

 The most important thing when considering dirty talk is to build your confidence and to do this in small steps.
 If going straight in is something that you’re slightly nervous about, why not try sexting first?
 It’s a brilliant way to build sexual tension throughout the day, and plus – you don’t have to get embarrassed as you’re simply typing the words rather than saying them out loud.
 Like I said, it’s about fitting sexiness into your routine.
 You can do this absolutely anywhere, at any time.
-So, here’s my top tips for sexting:
+So, how to start sexting is the question.
+Here’s my top tips for sexting:

 - Know that you don’t have to be Charles Dickens to send some sexy lingo.
 (Although, that would be gross.
 You’ll never be able to read ‘A Christmas Carol’ in the same way ever again!)
 If you have a particular talent and flare for writing, use it, but don’t be discouraged if you feel that it’s not your strong point.
 You’re sexy, and that is the talent we will be using today.